ROOT™ Periodontal & Implant Centers

 Diagnosing Oral Pathological Disease

-The only way to definitely determine an oral pathological disease is to have a biopsy, which involves surgically removing a tissue from the affected area and studying this sample with a microscope.
+The only way to definitely determine an oral pathological disease is to have a biopsy, which involves surgically removing tissue from the affected area and studying this sample with a microscope.
 Biopsies are typically performed after administration of local anesthesia.
 Certain biopsies may occur endoscopically, while others will use image guidance, such as an MRI, CT, or ultrasound.
 The most common types of tissue that are examined are oral mucosa, sinus mucosa, lymph nodes, skin, soft tissue, and bone.

 There are three primary types of biopsies that are performed to diagnose oral cancer, which include the following:

 • Incisional biopsy: Most commonly performed for large lesions, an incisional biopsy involves removing a small portion of tissue.
-Depending upon the accessibility of the region, this incision will either take place in the office or, if necessary, an operating room.
+Depending upon the accessibility of the region, this incision will either take place in the office or, if necessary, in an operating room.

 • Exfoliative cytology: A sample of cells is scraped from the suspected area.
 Once collected, the sample is examined under a microscope.
 If abnormal cells are discovered, a deeper biopsy will be required.